stockphrase/no-silo/content/courses/workshops/academic-research-intro.md

 ### Step 6: Perform citation chases [^2]

 Many students will find a book or article that is perfect for their research project, do a celebration dance, and then return to the library catalog to use keyword searches to find more sources like it.
-But consider that the source you hold in your hand was substantially built from other sources that are cited in the bibliography.
-Look at the source again: it is now  a treasure map that may lead to untold riches.
+But consider that the source you hold in your hand was substantially built from other, extremely relevant sources that are cited in the bibliography.
+Look at the source again: it is now  a treasure map that may lead to untold riches!

 When you discover books and articles that are relevant to your project, perform what is known as a "citation chase."
 This involves examining the bibliography of the book, article, or chapter, looking for other relevant items.
 Find these related sources in the library and then repeat the process again.
 Performing a citation chase *is often the best way of discovering other sources connected to your research focus---far better than using keyword searches*.